HarshTomar1234/opencv-python-tutorials/README.md

 2. Each folder contains a README.md with theory and explanations
 3. Run the Python scripts to see the concepts in action
 4. Experiment by modifying the scripts to deepen your understanding

+## Sample Images

+The `images` directory contains sample images used throughout the tutorials.
+These images are provided for educational purposes.

 ## Contributing